Scaffolding

 Hazards associated with scaffolding are:

 Proper preplanning and appropriate controls help make sure the scaffold is erected safely and used properly.
-This includes:
+These controls include:

-• If using a metal scaffold, access must be provided from ground level.
+- If using a metal scaffold, access must be provided from ground level.
 If less than 6 m in height, providing a continuous access ladder or stairway.
 If 6 m or more in height, providing a continuous access stairway.
+If it is not possible to install a continuous access stairway, equip with a ladder.

 It is important to know how to identify defects in planks.
 Common defects of scaffold planks are:

-• Knots: Must be sound, tight, and well-spaced.
+- Knots: Must be sound, tight, and well-spaced.
 The maximum allowable size for the wide face of a 2” x 10” plank is 50 mm or 1 7/8”.
 For 2” x 12” planks the maximum is 60 mm or 2 3/8”.
 On the edges there should be no knots larger than 10 mm or 3/8” in the middle third of the plank.
 Planks with spike knots should be rejected.
-[Source: Legislative Interpretation: Scaffold planks]

 As an employer, you must: